Compiled By Nyasha Nyikadzino and Florence Madzikatire

 The political space is another area the writer looks at with critical eyes.
 It should be noted that the white people are the ones who hold the political upper hand.
 They administer all the laws and it is evident that this space is dominated by them.
 This political system is selfish in nature as the writer accuses it of feeding and old man with milk pretending that one day he will grow into a boy p230.
 Some may argue that John Kumalo represents the blacks in as far as political issues are concerned.
 What the writer fear is the double standards of this man making him unfit to take up burden of political independence.

 The religious arena is owned by both races.
+As evident in Cry the beloved country.
 This is a plausible scenario although John Khumalo states that the church only has a fine voice without deeds.
 The church is a symbol of unity in Ndotsheni.
 People gather and makes fellowship at reverend Khumalo’s church.
 Milk is distributed from there and the agriculture demonstrator Mr. Letsitsi is placed under Stephen’s care.
 This teacher understands the egalitarian principles as well as the results which can be attained by ‘working for Africa’ p269 together as black and white.

 In almost all the issues being highlighted by the writer, there is an inherent battle for space in as far as color is concerned.
 There is an advocacy in most of the white people in the text for a separatist kind of living.
 They do not want to associate themselves with the other race.
 This is evidenced by the conversation between Mr. Scott and Mr de Villiers whereby the latter confides that ‘we fear for not only the possessions we have but the loss of our whiteness’ p78.
 He goes on to say that ‘our lives will shrink but it will be lives of superior beings.
 Another point of view of this separatist phenomena is highlighted by Rev Theophilus Msimangu, he cries for an empowered separation ‘where the blacks can farm their own land, mine their own minerals and administer their own laws’p78.